Substra/substra-documentation/docs/source/contributing/local-deployment.rst

      | with ``DOCKER_FRONTEND_CONTAINER_NAME`` the name of the frontend container that will be used for the rest of the operations.

   * In both case, you can access the frontend at http://substra-frontend.org-1.com:3000/.
+The dev credentials are:

+    * login: org-1
+    * password: p@sswr0d44

 Monitoring
 ==========